TypeScriptADK-TS

 6. Cycle repeats until agent has no more events for the current query

 The Runner acts as the central coordinator for a single user invocation.
-Its responsibilities in the loop are:
+It orchestrates the entire flow:

-• Initiation: Receives the end user's query (new_message) and typically appends it to the session history via the SessionService.
+• Initiation: Receives the user's query and appends it to the session history via SessionService

-• Yield Upstream: Forwards the processed event onwards (e.g., to the calling application or UI for rendering).
+• Upstream Forwarding: Yields processed events to the calling application or UI for rendering

 // 1.
 Get or create session